Climate Change Negotiations Game

 Like climate change itself, World Climate crosses disciplines, delivering insights into:

-- What it will take to meet the 2°C goal
+- What it will take to stay well below 2°C of global warming, or even 1.5°C;

 - Systems thinking.